The stellar population of Sco OB2 revealed by Gaia DR2 data: Spatial distribution of members

 \section{Spatial distribution of members}

-The sky-projected spatial density of PMS stars in groups 1-11 is shown in Figs.~\ref{spatial-map-all} and~\ref{spatial-map-all-satur} (the latter using a saturated color scale to emphasize low-density regions).
-The boundaries of USC, UCL, and LCC regions enclose 2862, 4511, and 2729 Gaia PMS stars, respectively.
-The total sky area of the three regions is 1974 sq.deg., and the corresponding space volume up to the maximum distance surveyed here (200~pc) is 1\,653\,883 cubic pc.
-The total number of Gaia sources (after our selection on $\pi$ and $\pi/\Delta \pi$ only) in the three regions is 162546, clearly dominated by field stars: we will discuss in Sect.~\ref{concl} the local space density ratio between members and field stars.
+The sky-projected spatial density of { PM-selected PMS stars is shown in Fig.~\ref{spatial-map-all-satur}. } The total sky area of the three regions is 1974 sq.deg., and the corresponding space volume up to the maximum distance surveyed here (200~pc) is 1\,653\,883 cubic pc.
+The total number of Gaia sources (after our selection on $\pi$ and $\pi/\Delta \pi$ only) in the three regions is { 164042}, clearly dominated by field stars: we will discuss in Sect.~\ref{concl} the local space density ratio between members and field stars.

-The highest density peaks of PMS stars in Fig.~\ref{spatial-map-all} ($\sim 90$ stars/square degree) are found near the $\rho$~Oph dark cloud, and rather surprising also in correspondence to a group of stars near V1062~Sco, recently discovered by R\"oser \e (2018) using Gaia DR1 data, which is labeled as UCL-1 in the Figure.
+The highest density peaks of PMS stars in Fig.~\ref{spatial-map-all-satur} ($\sim 90$ stars/square degree) are found near the $\rho$~Oph dark cloud, and rather surprising also in correspondence to a group of stars near V1062~Sco, recently discovered by R\"oser \e (2018) using Gaia DR1 data, which is labeled as UCL-1 in the Figure.
 The global distribution of the new PMS members follows rather closely that of more massive members from de~Zeeuw \e (1999), also shown in the Figure.
-Among the Lupus clouds, we find a noticeable density peak only in Lupus~3.
-Besides the main density peak in $\rho$~Oph, a complex spatial structure is found all over the Upper~Sco region.
-At the opposite extreme, we find a weaker and smoother density peak of PMS stars corresponding to the ZAMS cluster IC~2602: this is not surprising, since at the cluster age ($\sim 45$~Myr, e.g., Dobbie \e 2010) the lowest-mass stars are still found in the PMS stage, and were therefore selected using our CAMD (335 stars in group~1).
+Among the Lupus clouds, we find a noticeable density peak only in Lupus~III, { and a much weaker one in Lupus~IV. } Besides the main density peak in $\rho$~Oph, a complex spatial structure is found all over the Upper~Sco region.
+At the opposite extreme, we find a weaker and smoother density peak of PMS stars corresponding to the ZAMS cluster IC~2602: this is not surprising, since at the cluster age ($\sim 45$~Myr, e.g., Dobbie \e 2010) the lowest-mass stars are still found in the PMS stage, and were therefore selected using our CAMD.
 Had we included all IC~2602 MS members, its spatial density peak would have been much higher.